tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * **Note:** Editing access is not available for this document.
 If you wish to modify the slides, create a copy by navigating to File and selecting "Make a copy...".

-* The time tracker for this lesson can be viewed here: [Time Tracker](TimeTracker.xlsx).
+* The Time Tracker for this lesson can be viewed here: [Time Tracker](TimeTracker.xlsx).

 ---

 ### 1. Instructor Do: Welcome Class (5 min)

-Introduce today's lesson and get students excited about what they are about to learn.
-Today is when they will genuinely leverage Pandas to create insightful financial analyses.
+Introduce today's lesson and get students amped on what they're about to learn—today they'll genuinely leverage Pandas to create insightful financial analyses.

 Welcome students to the third day of Pandas!
 Open the slideshow and introduce the concepts that will be covered in today's class.
 Highlight the following: